exa04/Loopbase-old/README.md

 > :warning: **THIS APP IS STILL IN ITS ALPHA STAGE**
 > You may encounter bugs, some features are still missing.

+With loopbase, you can browse samples on looperman and drag-and-drop them into your DAW.
+Use the righthand section to filter your search queries and save samples to your disk!
+Loopbase is not affiliated with Looperman.

 ## Installing/Running

 You can try the current alpha version by cloning this repository.